-- Cash flow Objective focused on delivering strong cash flow in relation to net income.
-The Company's cash flow from operating activities increased from \$141.0 million in fiscal 2020 to \$205.7 million in fiscal 2021.
-The Company's cash flow from operating activities as a percentage of net income was 125.5% in fiscal 2020 compared to 158.6% in fiscal 2021. - Selling, general and administrative expenses Objective focused on reducing selling, general and administrative expenses throughout the Company, with a specific focus on general and administrative expenses.
-As a percentage of net sales, SG&A expenses were reduced from 31.1% in fiscal 2020 to 30.6% in fiscal 2021 through a reduction in our SG&A cost structure which more than offset increased incentive-based compensation, inflation and acquisition-related costs. - Income before income taxes Objective focused on improving income before income taxes while making the investments for sustainable long-term organic sales growth.
-Income before income taxes improved from \$140.9 million in fiscal 2020 to \$171.0 million in fiscal 2021 and from 13.0% of net sales in fiscal 2020 to 14.9% of net sales in fiscal 2021.
+- Acquisition integrations Objective focused on successfully leading the finance integration of the three acquisitions which were completed during the fourth quarter of fiscal 2021 and achieving planned synergies in the general and administrative cost structures. - Selling, general and administrative expenses Objective focused on reducing selling, general and administrative expenses throughout the Company, with a specific focus on reducing general and administrative expenses in a sustainable manner while continuing to invest in salesgenerating resources.
+As a percentage of net sales, SG&A expenses declined from 30.6% in fiscal 2021 to 29.2% in fiscal 2022. - Income before income taxes Objective focused on improving income before income taxes while making the investments for sustainable long-term organic sales growth.
+Income before income taxes improved from \$171.0 million in fiscal 2021 to \$192.0 million in fiscal 2022, while investments in R&D increased from \$44.6 million in fiscal 2021 to \$58.5 million in fiscal 2022.